prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Now we move the entire sync list to the commit list
+- Next, we move the entire contents of the sync list...

+   - to the commit list.

 ---